A Breakdown of Maui’s Best Vacation Rentals & Condo Complexes: By Area, Amenities, Etc.

 Okay you bargain hunters, now is your time to shine.
 Here are a LOT of options for beachfront condos at budget prices.
 Now remember, you get what you pay for so I would say these places in general aren’t going to be as nice as the places I’ve mentioned so far, BUT depending on what you’re looking for and what your expectations are, there are some real gems here.

 Also, I can’t stress this enough…do your research about the individual unit that you are reserving.
 In this complexes there is a spectrum of nicer places and not as nice places so make sure you know exactly what you’re getting.

 I’m going to list some options in Ka’anapali that are budget for that area, but overall you’re going to find your absolute cheapest places in Central Kihei and the Honokowai/Kahana area (between Ka’anapali and Napili).

-The next four options are in North Ka’anapali Beach.
+The next three options are in North Ka’anapali Beach.

-The next six options are all along the water in Honokowai and Kahana.
+The next five options are all along the water in Honokowai and Kahana.
 The beach in this area comes and goes so pay attention to the exact location.

 Lokelani: Like many properties in this area, the beach is narrow and can disappear entirely with the tide, but there’s a nice lawn to set out on with views over the ocean.
 Find specific condo units here.